 The computer figures out (1, 1, [1]) because x must be 1, y must be x, and ys must be y : [].

 The (=:=) operator gives True if the equation can be solved, else no answer (∅, not even False).
-Here an example of no answer:
+Here is an example of no answer:

 unificationExample0 :: Int